tingggggg/python-call-C/README.md

 # python-call-C
-python to speed up with call C function
+python to speed up with call C function example [Non Maximum Suppression (MNS)]

+A Bounding Box array of length 10647 to compare NMS cost time both on python and C function

+In this example, C is approximately 12 times faster than python

 ## python use setup & Extension to build *.so
 * build_ext --inplace for build .so to `./`